AdobeDocs/experience-manager-cloud-service.en/help/assets/reuse-assets-using-msm.md

 ---
 # Reuse assets using MSM for [!DNL Assets] {#reuse-assets-using-msm-for-assets}

 Multi Site Manager (MSM) functionality in [!DNL Adobe Experience Manager] enables users to reuse content that is authored once and is reused across multiple web-locations.
 The same functionality is available for digital assets by the name MSM for [!DNL Assets].
-This functionality includes Content Fragments (a Sites feature stored as Assets).

 Using MSM for [!DNL Assets], you can:

 * Create assets once and then make copies of these assets to reuse in other areas of the site.
 * Keep multiple copies in synchronization and update the original primary copy once to push the changes to the child copies.
 * Make local changes by temporarily or permanently suspending the linking between parent and child assets.

+>[!NOTE]
+>
+>The MSM for Assets functionality includes Content Fragments, which are stored as Assets (though considered a Sites feature).

 ## Understand the benefits and the concepts oF MSM {#concepts}